gerritdrost/phenum/docs/example-usage.md

 # Example usage

 ## Default interface implementation
-Imagine you have some code that connects to a server.
-Imagine for some reason you think psr/log is too complicated and need your own Logger interface
+Although it doesn't make sense, imagine for some reason you think `psr/log` is too complicated and need your own Logger interface.
 ```php
 interface Logger
 {